 In the case of homogenous dissolutions in liquids, the dissolved element will tend to expand due to the effect of repulsive gravity.
 Even if it is small, it will exist because of the additive property of the forces of gravity, although the distribution of the electromagnetic field at the molecular level of both liquids can also be significant.

-Another effect of repulsive gravity will be the general tendency of liquids to have a lower density than solids and, as a result, a specific gravity or specific mass smaller than solids and bigger than gases, for one same element.
+Another effect of repulsive gravity will be the general tendency of liquids to have a lower density than solids and, as a result, specific gravity or specific mass smaller than solids and bigger than gases, for one same element.

-Braking force of gravity
+The braking force of gravity

 [ G * g = c² * h * R * n ]

 Another aspect of indirect gravity is that its importance could have more relevance at atomic distances.
-One could think that if indirect effects do indeed exist upon a mass, in the case of a gravitational field formed by two or more masses, these effects could have a certain degree of asymmetry.
+One could think that if indirect effects do indeed exist upon mass, in the case of a gravitational field formed by two or more masses, these effects could have a certain degree of asymmetry.